drew-anello/DSA-Guide/README.md

-# Data Structures and Algorithim's
+# 💻 😎 Data Structures and Algorithim's

 I've had my fair share of failures in coding interviews, so I've put together a guide on Data Structures and Algorithms.
 I hope this resource will help you out and inspire you to dive deeper into this subject!
 There are plenty of excellent **FREE** courses available on DSA, and one that I've been particularly enjoying is [this one](https://frontendmasters.com/courses/algorithms/).

-# What is Big O
+# What is Big O? 🤷

 Big O is a way to categorize your algorithms' time or memory requirements based on input.
 It is not meant to be an exact measurement; it will not tell you how many CPU cycles it takes.
 Instead, it is meant to generalize the growth of your algorithm.